-Along with the antiques and vintage items, there is a range of shops in Monastiraki.
-You can find used books, vinyls, CDs, DVDs, leather goods, clothes and shoes.
-Military accessories, knives and bicycles are also on sale.
+Along with the antiques and vintage items, there is a range of other shops in Monastiraki.
+You can find used books, vinyls, CDs, DVDs, leather goods, clothes, shoes, military accessories, knives and bicycles.
+All sorts of souvenirs are also available.

 You can spend ten minutes or several hours around the Monastiraki Athens flea market.
 Sunday is the best day to visit if you are after antiques, but most other stores are open every day.

-Between Monastiraki, Syntagma and Acropolis metro, you will find the popular Plaka area.
+Between Monastiraki, Syntagma and Acropolis metro stations, you will find the popular Plaka area.
 It’s one of the oldest neighbourhoods in Athens, and one of the most colourful.

 Plaka is one of the best places to go souvenir shopping, though prices may be slightly higher than around Monastiraki.
 You can find clothes, leather goods, olive oil products, and all sorts of classy or tacky souvenirs.

 Opening hours of shops in Plaka Athens are quite long, with many stores remaining open well after dark.